Home Searching Advice

 Less orthodox strategies

 There are other, less orthodox strategies for finding a home, although I won't go into them here.
 They really depend on how much of a fixer your family can handle.
 Be very careful that you've done tons of research about the process if you pursue foreclosed homes.
+Private sales could be worth investigating as well, as there is likely to be fewer bidders.

 That's it!
 Wishing you patience.